j-sherrick/product-preview-card/README.md

 ### What I learned

 During this project, I learned how to effectively use Sass to organize and manage CSS in a modular way.
 I also improved my understanding of responsive design, ensuring the component looks great on both desktop and mobile devices.
-My goal was to maintain a Sassy style and adhere closely to the BEM architecture.
-One key insight that alleviated much of my stress was discovering that the official BEM guidelines allow for custom naming conventions.
-Additionally, the guidelines for directory structure offer flexibility, allowing a combination of both nested and flat approaches.
+My goal was to adhere closely to a BEM architecture, using a combination of both nested and flat approaches to structuring my directories and source files.
 This combination made the most sense to me and helped streamline the project's organization.

 ```html
 <h1>Some HTML code I'm proud of</h1>